PsyTeachR/data-skills-v2/docs/01-intro.md

 ## RStudio panes

-RStudio is arranged with four window <a class='glossary'>panes<span class='def'></span></a>.
+RStudio is arranged with four window <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>panes</a>.
 By default, the upper left pane is the **source pane**, where you view, write, and edit code from files and view data tables in a spreadsheet format. **When you first open a new project this pane won't display until you open a document or load in some data** -- don't worry, we'll get to that soon.

 <div class="figure" style="text-align: center">
 <img src="images/intro/rstudio.png" alt="The RStudio IDE" width="100%" />